xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Pump_Stream_Processing.md

 ![Start Screen](img_pump_stream_processing/ksqlDB_Start.png)

-## 1. Define Data of Interest
+## 1. Define data of interest

-Create a stream including the backing topic and specify the data of interest for your data flow
+Create a stream including the backing topic and specify the data of interest for our data flow.

 Note: \
 All following statements will auto-create topics.
 The auto-creation of topics only works, if the AuthZ for the security principal of the ksqlDB cluster is setup correctly. \